cdapio/cdap/cdap-docs/included-applications/source/etl/plugins/batchsinks/snapshotavro.rst

 **basePath:** Base path for the FileSet.
 Defaults to the name of the dataset.

-**pathExtension:** The extension where the dataset will be stored.
-The dataset will be stored at
+**pathExtension:** The extension where the snapshot will be stored.
+The snapshot will be stored at
 <basePath>/<pathExtension.

 .. rubric:: Example